Common Questions

 Interest begins to accrue on the day of disbursement and continues to accrue daily on your unpaid principal balance until the loan is paid in full.

-The borrower is generally not responsible for the interest on Direct Subsidized and FFELP Subsidized Loans during in-school and grace periods, as well as during deferment periods.
+The borrower is generally not responsible for the interest on Direct Subsidized and FFELP Subsidized Loans during in-school and grace periods, or during other deferment periods.

 Refer to each loan’s promissory note for specific information regarding interest accrual and any applicable federal interest subsidy.